 Start at Sawyer Park, located in downtown Bend, for a nice run among the mature pine and juniper trees.
 The trail follows along the Deschutes River and is a great place to watch for migratory and riparian birds.
 In fact, it is part of the Oregon Cascade Birding Tour route.

 Deschutes River Trail at Farewell Bend Park

-Shevlin Park contains a network of trails along the Tumalo Creek and under a canopy of old growth Ponderosa Pine trees located on the west side of Bend.
-It's home to an abundance of wildlife including chipmunks, squirrels, deer, elk, bear and the occasional cougar.
-Located on the west side of downtown Bend.
-You'll find a few short, steep hills on the Loop Trail which follows the rim of the canyon for six-miles.
+Shevlin Park contains a network of trails along Tumalo Creek and under a canopy of old growth Ponderosa Pine trees located on the west side of Bend.
+It's home to an abundance of wildlife including chipmunks, squirrels, deer, elk, bear, and the occasional cougar.
+Located on the westside of downtown Bend, you'll find a few short, steep hills on the Loop Trail which follows the rim of the canyon for 6 miles.
 The Tumalo Creek trail follows the creek upstream for 2.5 miles where it eventually joins the Deschutes National Forest Trail system.

 Smith Rock State Park